Constructing knots with specified geometric limits: Construction

 \begin{proof} A half-twist is added by rotating the half $T_1\cup T_1'$ of \reffig{GlueBlackFaces}, middle, by $180^\circ$ before gluing.
 See \reffig{HalfTwistGluing}.
 This glues $T_1$ with $T_2'$, and $T_1'$ with $T_2$, via an orientation reversing isometry. \end{proof}

-\begin{lemma} Let $M=\HH^3/\Gamma$ be a convex cocompact hyperbolic 3-manifold with a single topological end.
+\begin{lemma} Let $M=\HH^3/\Gamma$ be a convex cocompact hyperbolic 3-manifold.
 Let $N$ be the complement of a fully augmented link in $\calD(\calM)$ constructed in Construction~\ref{Constr:FAL}.
-Then we may form a new hyperbolic 3-manifold $N'$ such that $N'$ is the complement of a fully augmented link $L'$ on $\bdy\calM \subset \calD(\calM)$, where $L'$ has only one component that is not a crossing circle, and $L'$ is formed from $L$ by adding half twists at some of the crossing circles of $L$. \end{lemma}
+Then we may form a new hyperbolic 3-manifold $N'$ such that $N'$ is the complement of a fully augmented link $L'$ on $\bdy\calM \subset \calD(\calM)$, where $L'$ has only one component that is not a crossing circle on each component of $\partial \mathcal{M}$, and $L'$ is formed from $L$ by adding half twists at some of the crossing circles of $L$. \end{lemma}

 \begin{proof} Let $K_1, \dots , K_n$ be the link components of $L$ that are not crossing circles.
 If $n \geq 2$, then since the diagram graph of $L$ is connected, there must be some crossing circle $C$ such that there are two distinct components $K_j$ and $K_k$ passing through $C$.
 Let $L_C$ denote the link formed by adding a half twist at $C$ to $L$.
 Adding the half twist at $C$ concatenates $K_j$ and $K_k$, reducing the number of components by one.
-Repeat until there is only one component that is not a crossing circle. \end{proof}
+Repeat until there is only one component that is not a crossing circle on each component of $\partial \mathcal{M}$. \end{proof}